 The road journey from Zarumilla to Tumbes is pleasant and relaxing.
 At redBus, we work with different bus companies that operate on this route with well-maintained buses and experienced drivers.
 Although the travel time varies from one bus operator to another because of traffic and climatic conditions, our continuous availability of bus services between Zarumilla and Tumbes reduces uncertainty and offers convenience for travelers.

-Why book Zarumilla to Tumbes bus with redBus?
+Why book a Zarumilla to Tumbes bus with redBus?

-You can also avail time-to-time redBus offers while booking online bus tickets from Zarumilla to Tumbes.
-Follow simple, fast and secure bus booking procedure.
-This helps to create a joyful road travel experience!
+You can also time-to-time redBus offers while booking your bus tickets online from Zarumilla to Tumbes.
+Follow a simple, fast and secure bus booking procedure.
+This helps save time and also helps to create a joyful travel experience!

 During the pre-hispanic era, the area of Zarumilla was inhabited by the Tumpis tribe, and archeological remains of this have been found.
 During the Colonial era serveral spaniards claimed ownership over the lands until the captain Miguel Olmedo won the rights in 1785 and built an hacienda called Zarumilla.
 In 1821 the locals declared their independence and its owner, Joaquín Olmedo, decided to sell the deeds.

 During 1941 the city became involved in a battle with Ecuator, part of the ongoing war, in which Peru won.
 Zarumilla was named province in 1942 and after the end of the conflict all grudges were cast aside and now mantains an economic integration and respect with neighbooring Huaquillas, the ecuatorian border town.